enovision/grav-frontend-edit-button/README.md

 It will also work when you have an admin dashboard open in another tab of your browser.
 The moment you are logged in and are able to edit pages, the button will show up on the frontend pages.
 The moment you logout you are not able to edit any pages that are at that time displayed.
 The automatic refresh will prevent this.

+When saving an edited page and by clicking on the preview it will show the page in another tab on your browser.
+Every time you will edit the page, save it and click back on any preview tab, the content will refresh automatically.

 ## Requirements

 This plugin requires that you have the following plugins installed and enabled: